ionic-team/ionic-docs/src/pages/building/running.md

 With `ionic serve` running, continue developing your app.
 As you save changes, the app reloads with those changes applied.

-Use [Platform Detection](/docs/building/cross-platform) for native functionality.
+When implementing native functionality, use [Platform Detection](/docs/building/cross-platform).
-When you're ready to test on a real device, see here for iOS and Android.
+When you're ready to test on a real device, see here for [iOS](/docs/building/ios) and [Android](/docs/building/android).